nobrakal/lint_ligo/README.md

 will lint `file.mligo` (with entry point `entrypoint`) using the rules in `file.rules`.

-Note that currently, it will lint only CameLIGO and PascaLIGO files.

 ## Rules syntax

 A rules file contains a language and a list of rule.
 The file must follow the following syntax: